-In addition to the amounts shown in Exhibit 12, there are changes in each entity's proportionate share of the total Net Pension Liability (NPL) during the measurement period ending on June 30, 2016.
+In addition to the amounts shown in Exhibit 12, there are changes in each entity's proportionate share of the total Net Pension Liability (NPL) during the measurement period ending on June 30, 2017.
 The net effect of the change on the entity's proportionate share of the collective NPL and collective deferred outflows of resources and deferred inflows of resources is also recognized over the average of the expected remaining service lives of all employees shown previously.
-The differences between the actual employer contributions and the proportionate share of the employer contributions during the measurement period ending on June 30, 2016 is recognized over the same period.
+The differences between the actual employer contributions and the proportionate share of the employer contributions during the measurement period ending on June 30, 2017 are recognized over the same period.
 These amounts are shown below.
+The corresponding amounts for the measurement periods ending on June 30, 2016, June 30, 2015, June 30, 2014 and June 30, 2013 are as follows.
 While these amounts are different for each entity, they sum to zero for the entire Plan.